Getting Started with Inky Frame

 More drawing functions

-There are more functions in the library for using fancy vector fonts (now with adjustable thickness!) and drawing individual pixels, lines and shapes.
+There are more functions in the library for using vector fonts and drawing individual pixels, lines and shapes.
 As of v1.19.16, you can also set custom pen colours (outside of the magic 7) with Inky Frame - these work well with blocks of colour and large text.
 Check out the PicoGraphics function reference for more info!

 Displaying images